DIASTOLE ECONOMIC AND MARKET COMMENT

 Partner, Diastole Wealth Management

-News and information presented here was gathered from sources believed, but not guaranteed, to be reliable, including (but not limited to): The Wall Street Journal, The New York Times, The Washington Post, USA Today, Barron’s, MarketWatch, The Economist, Bloomberg, Axios, Business Insider, The Hustle, Morning Brew, CNN, CNBC, Reuters, and The Associated Press.
-If you have questions, please call Diastole at 203.458.5220.
+News and information presented here was gathered from sources believed, but not guaranteed, to be reliable, including, but not limited to: National Geographic, The Wall Street Journal, The New York Times, The Washington Post, USA Today, Reuters, The Associated Press, Barron’s, MarketWatch, The Economist, Bloomberg, CNN, CNBC, Axios, Market Insider, Morning Brew, Yahoo Finance, The Bureau of Labor Statistics, and The Hill.
+If you have questions, please call us at 203.458.5220, or reply to this email to reach me, Liz Cook.